What is abuse of heroin?

 7. Social worker – Social workers can play an important role in the management of heroin addiction.
 They are responsible for ensuring the welfare of the heroin addict and most importantly the family members, and make sure that each personal involved get needed medical and social help .

-8. Specialists – Doctors that are Certified Addiction Specialists (CAS) specialize in the treatment and management of patients with long-lasting or recurrent addiction to drugs like heroin.
+8. Specialists – Doctors that are Certified Addiction Specialists (CAS) specialize in the treatment and management of patients with long-lasting or recurrent heroin dependency.